SIG Sauer SSG 3000

 The SIG Sauer SSG 3000 (Scharfschützengewehr 3000, literally Sharpshooter Rifle 3000) is a bolt-action, magazine fed rifle chambered in 7.62×51mm NATO.
-It was developed in Germany.
-It is a common law enforcement sniper rifle in both Europe and the United States.
-The SSG 3000 was developed by SIG Sauer GmbH and is well renowned for its high quality.
+It was derived in Germany from the Sauer 200/Sauer 202 rifle family, that featured a modular construction allowing for easy replacement of components and changing between barrels with different chamberings.
+The SSG 3000 is a common law enforcement sniper rifle in both Europe and the United States.
+The rifle was developed by SIG Sauer GmbH and is well renowned for its high quality.

 Specifications

-The rifle comes in two barrel lengths, either 46 or 60 cm (18 or 23.5 inches).
+The SIG Sauer SSG 3000 comes in two barrel lengths, either 46 or 60 cm (18 or 23.5 inches).
 The Patrol models action is imported from Germany and mated to a USA made stock by SIG Sauer, NH.
 The SSG 3000 typically sold in the United States is known for having two stock options.
 The first stock was created by McMillan USA and is a robust fiberglass aluminum design.
 The second stock design is an aluminum bedded composite stock, of an OEM design.

 Regardless of the country of final assembly, the SIG 3000 has the uncommon feature of a quick change barrel system.
 The barrel can be replaced in under 15 minutes by removing the stock and three screws using a 5 mm hex key, and then properly reinserting the new barrel and screws.
-There are several vendors that make drop-in replacement barrels in 6mm Creedmoor, 6.5mm Creedmoor, .260 Remington (6.5-08 A-Square), 6.5×55mm, .308 Winchester, and other cartridges based on the 7.62×51mm NATO cartridge standard.
+The 6 lug bolt is dimensioned for short and medium action cartridges,.
+As the modular barrel-change system allows changing between chamberings there are several vendors that make drop-in replacement barrels mostly based on the short action chambering standard in 6mm Creedmoor, 6.5mm Creedmoor, .260 Remington (6.5-08 A-Square), 6.5×55mm (a medium action cartridge), .308 Winchester, and other chamberings..